-Timber imported from countries that have implemented voluntary partnership agreements (VPAs) with the EU – currently only Indonesia – must be accompanied by a forest law enforcement, governance and trade (FLEGT) licence.
+Timber imported from countries that have implemented voluntary partnership agreements (VPAs) with the UK – currently only Indonesia – must be accompanied by a FLEGT licence.

-The Timber and Timber Products (Placing on the Market) Regulations 2013 and the Forest Law Enforcement, Governance and Trade Regulations 2012 (as amended) are the underpinning legislation.
+- Timber and Timber Products (Placing on the Market) Regulations 2013

 The regulations cover imported and domestic timber and a broad range of timber products, including composites such as furniture, pulp and paper.

 The full list of products covered by FLEGT is set out in the VPA with Indonesia.

 Any natural or legal person who buys and sells timber or timber products already placed on the GB (England, Scotland and Wales) market – a trader – or first places timber or timber products on the GB market – an operator – is responsible for compliance.

 Traders must keep records of who they buy timber or timber products from, and any traders they sell them to.

 Operators must not place illegally harvested timber on the GB market and to avoid doing so must first apply a due diligence system, under which they: